kant0063/Genome-Environment-Association-Workshop/README.md

 # Genome Enviroment Association Workshop

-This is a series of lessons accompanied by scripts to conduct an Genome Environmental Association Analysis and Genomic Environmental Selection Analysis.
+This is a series of lessons accompanied by scripts to conduct Genome Environmental Association Analysis and Genomic Environmental Selection Analysis.

-The observation unit for this workshop is an `accession` with the location where it was collected as a `latitude` and `longitude`.
+The observation unit for the data in this workshop is an `accession` with the location where it was collected as a `latitude` and `longitude`.
 The problem is that this information is disconnected from the data capture processes for the environmental data and the lab-based sequencing workflows for genotyping.
 An highly generalized workflow for GEA can be seen below.

 ```mermaid
 graph LR